-- (2) Whenever funds are withdrawn from the Network's bank account, signatures of two Executive Committee officers, including the Treasurer, are required. - (3) The Treasurer shall keep a record of all accounts, including any revenue received and expenditures incurred, as well as of all assets and liabilities, and shall update the Executive Committee on the status of its finances at each of its meeting. - (4) The Executive Committee and/or the Board of Directors may adopt additional rules relating to accounts and finances.
+(2) Whenever funds are withdrawn from the Network's bank account, signatures of two Executive Committee officers, including the Treasurer, are required.

+(3) The Treasurer shall keep a record of all accounts, including any revenue received and expenditures incurred, as well as of all assets and liabilities, and shall update the Executive Committee on the status of its finances at each of its meetings.

+(4) The Executive Committee and/or the Board of Directors may adopt additional rules relating to accounts and finances.

-Commentary: The Constitution could also require the Treasurer to send written updates on financial accounts to the Board of Directors periodically, although they will already approve the audit.
+Commentary: The Constitution could also require the Treasurer to send written updates on financial accounts to the Board of Directors periodically, although the latter will already be responsible for approving the audit.